-Coffman Legal’s Ohio FLSA Overtime Attorneys filed a Collective and Class Action Lawsuit against Healthcare Ventures of Ohio, LLC, Peregrine Health Services, Inc., Peregrine Health Services of Columbus, LLC , Peregrine Health Services of Cincinnati, LLC, and Peregrine Health Services of Edgerton, LLC for failing to compensate their hourly healthcare employees for overtime pay inclusive of retention bonuses, failing to compensate for interrupted meal breaks, and unlawful deductions that brought employees under the minimum wage.
+Coffman Legal’s Ohio FLSA Overtime Attorneys filed a Collective and Class Action Lawsuit against Healthcare Ventures of Ohio, LLC, Peregrine Health Services, Inc., Peregrine Health Services of Columbus, LLC , Peregrine Health Services of Cincinnati, LLC, and Peregrine Health Services of Edgerton, LLC for the alleged failure to pay hourly healthcare employees for all overtime pay the earned.
+The overtime claims result from the alleged failure to properly calculate employees’ overtime rates of pay (when they receive additional compensation), failure to pay for missed or interrupted meal breaks, and the unlawful deductions made to employees’ pay bringing their pay to less than minimum wage.

 On August 7, 2020, the law firm of Coffman Legal, LLC filed a Collective and Class Action Complaint against Defendants Healthcare Ventures of Ohio, LLC (“HVO”), Peregrine Health Services, Inc. (“Peregrine”), Peregrine Health Services of Columbus, LLC (“Peregrine Columbus”), Peregrine Health Services of Cincinnati, LLC (“Peregrine Cincinnati”), and Peregrine Health Services of Edgerton, LLC (“Peregrine Edgerton”) (collectively “Defendants”) on behalf of hourly healthcare employees for the alleged failure of Defendants to compensate their employees for overtime wages earned for all overtime work performed in violation of the Fair Labor Standard Act (“FLSA”).
 Defendants operated numerous facilities throughout Ohio, including but not limited to Autumn Court, Brookview Healthcare Center, Columbus Alzheimer Care Center, The Convalarium, Cridersville Healthcare Center, Echo Manor, The Gardens at Celina, The Gardens of Paulding, The Gardens at St. Henry, The Gardens at Wapakoneta, Heatherdowns Rehabilitation & Residential Center, McCrea Manor Nursing & Rehabilitation Center, Oak Grove Manor, Oak Pavilion Nursing Center, Park View Nursing Center, and Summit’s Trace Healthcare Center.
 Hourly healthcare employees include, but are not limited to, Registered Nurses (“RNs”), Licensed Practical Nurses (“LPNs”), and State Tested Nursing Assistants (“STNAs”).